landonma/Data-Management-Templates-Project/Implementation_Template/guidance.md

 ## Data Management Implementation Plan

 This document includes additional guidance to write a Data Management Plan Implementation Document.
-The Implementation template can be found [here](Implementation_Template.md), and an example of a ficticious document using the template can be found [here](Implementation_Template_Example.md)
+The Implementation template can be found [here](Implementation_Template.md), and an example of a fictitious document using the template can be found [here](Implementation_Template_Example.md)

 ### Project Information

 ## Data Management Plan and Documentation

 About Data Sharing Agreements: they can also be called Data Use Agreements.
 These are written documents that clarify the ownership, rights and responsibilities regarding the data created during a research project where there are several institutions/companies involved.
 Talk with the Research Office if you think you need to create one with your collaborators, or if you need to improve your understanding of what an already existing Data Sharing Agreement means.

 About funder policies: DMPTool.org maintains a compilation of paths to funder policies that can help you get started to find information on the requirements, if any, that your funder has regarding data management. https://dmptool.org/public_templates

 ## Data Management Units

 The goal to define these data management units is to be able to refer to them easily throughout the document when the deed arises.

 About the amount of data: the reason that it is interesting to have an idea about the amount of data expected is that it is harder to manage a lot of data than just a few MB of data.
 This should be an approximate amount, or a range.